Taking place in person and in Pittsburgh, Pennsylvania, USA, 10-14th July 2023

 We invite you to submit to ACM Designing Interactive Systems (DIS) 2023.
 The conference chairs are Nik Martelaro and Daragh Byrne (Carnegie Mellon University).
-Our technical program committee includes Sarah Fox (Carnegie Mellon University) and Sarah Fdili Alaoui (LISN-Université Paris Saclay), Cayley MacArthur (University of Waterloo), Andy Boucher (Northumbria University), David Chatting (Goldsmiths, University of London), and Iohanna Nicenboim (Delft University of Technology).
+Our technical program committee includes Sarah Fox (Carnegie Mellon University), Sarah Fdili Alaoui (LISN-Université Paris Saclay), Cayley MacArthur (University of Waterloo), Andy Boucher (Northumbria University), David Chatting (Goldsmiths, University of London), and Iohanna Nicenboim (Delft University of Technology).

 The ACM SIGCHI Conference on Designing Interactive Systems (DIS) is the premier international arena where designers, artists, psychologists, user experience researchers, systems engineers, and many more, come together to debate and shape the future of interactive systems design and practice.
 DIS is ranked 12th in HCI on Google Scholar and a Tier A publication venue, partly due to an average acceptance rate of 25% over the years.

 We are delighted that DIS 2023 will return to in-person conference programming and will be hosted by Carnegie Mellon in Pittsburgh, Pennsylvania, USA.
 For those who cannot attend in person, there will be opportunities to present online and engage with conference goers.

 After three years of online programming, Pittsburgh is an ideal city to host our return to in-person conference experiences.
 Pittsburgh has a long history of reinvention, revival, and resilience.
 Once the largest steel producing region in the world, it is now a booming hub for AI, automation, creativity, and culture.
 Pittsburgh has reinvented itself through investments in education, health care, technology and advanced manufacturing alongside huge investments into cultural institutions such as the Carnegie Museum of Art and the Andy Warhol Museum.
 Additionally, Carnegie Mellon – the host institution — stands at the intersection of technology, design, art, creativity, and innovation.
 The city offers an excellent backdrop for discussions around technology, design and art.